NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ![png](/images/2019-04-01-Deep-Learning-from-Scratch/output_67_1.png)

 But we are losing some flexibility with torch.nn.Sequential.
 We might need to build models that are more complex than a sequence of linear layers (we will learn about them in later posts).
 But we also don't want to manually define every part of the model.
-By subclassing nn.Module and defining a forward we can have the flexibility of creating complex architectures with all the functionalities of torch.nn.Sequential.
+By subclassing nn.Module and defining a *forward* function we can have the flexibility of creating complex architectures with all the functionalities of torch.nn.Sequential.

 ```python